javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 This header contains the full response length.
 So, if we're downloading something and would like to track the percentage of progress, then an additional permission is required to access that header (see below).
 ```

-To grant JavaScript access to any other response header, the server must list it in the `Access-Control-Expose-Headers` header.
+To grant JavaScript access to any other response header, the server must send  `Access-Control-Expose-Headers` header.
+It contains a comma-separated list of non-simple header names that should be made accessible.

 For example: